xmaple555/C-Programming-Note/README.md

 printf("%d\n", *pmyNum); //10
 printf("%d\n", myNum);   //10
 ```
-In the second line, we create the pointer pmyNum that points to the variable myNum. pmyNum holds myNum's address, and we can see that pmyNum's value is equal to myNum's address.
+In the second line, we create the pointer pmyNum that points to the variable myNum. pmyNum holds the address of myNum, and we can see that the value of pmyNum is equal to the address of myNum.

 In the fifth line, we use the dereference operator `*` to get the value of the address that pmyNum holds

-The dereference operator `*` is opposite to the reference operator `&` : we can get a variable's address by using `&` and get a value of the address that a pointer points to by using `*` .
+The dereference operator `*` is opposite to the reference operator `&` : we can get the address of a variable by using `&` and get a value of the address that a pointer points to by using `*` .